 Price: Admission only from ¥550 (A$7.40)

 When it comes to the best places to go in Tokyo for all things “kawaii” (Japanese for cute) – then Takeshita Street is the place to be!
 This is a 400m long-lined street with restaurants, crepe stands, fashion boutiques selling loads of super cute stuff!

 Make sure while you’re here, you take the kids to Rainbow Sweets store to get a giant colourful fairy floss, colourful ice cream – or even a colourful toasted cheese sandwich!

-If you’re into shopping – you could easily spend a good part of the day here – plus as mentioned above there are a few other sights in the area too.
+If you’re into shopping – you could easily spend a good part of the day here – plus as mentioned above, there are a few other fun things to do in Tokyo with family in the area too.